-- following tasks: 1) diagnosis, 2) prescription, 3) treatment implementation, 4) progress charting, and 5) continuation guidelines specifications.
-Three-fourths of the time will be spent in the field; one hour per week will be a class seminar.
-Prerequisite: Education 431.
-W(e), S(e) - 433.
-ADVANCED SEMINAR IN READING (4).
-Each student will select a specialized topic in reading and perform the following: conduct a seminar presentation, write a paper, and evaluate the results of the seminar presentation.
-Seminar topics are selected by students with consent of instructor.
-Prerequisite: Education 432.
-W(e), S(e) - 434.
-RESEARCH IN READING EDUCATION (4).
-Summarize reading reseach in the areas of word recognition, comprehension of connected discourse, and instructional methods.
-Critique studies in each of the above areas.
-Prerequisite: Education 400, or consent of instructor.
-F(e), S(e) - 435.
-READING AND THE PSYCHOLOGY OF LANGUAGE (4).
-This course is intended to provide students in the Reading Credential Program with an introduction to issues in the psychology of language.
-Topics include language acquisition, relationship of oral language to reading, bilingualism and reading, language disabilities and reading.
-W(e) - 440.
+- 438. ASSESSMENT THEORY OF LINGUISTICALLY AND CULTURALLY DIFFERENT INDIVIDUALS (4).
+Provides students with knowledge of differing cultural and community attitudes regarding child rearing and educational expectations.
+Students will learn universals in cognitive and linguistic development.
+Continua for second language learning will be reviewed. - 440.
 CHILDREN'S LITERATURE (4).
 Survey of available children's literature for prescriptive reading designations and the enjoyment and appreciation of children's literature.
 F(e), S(e) normal range of human development.
 Examination of major studies for their implications for teaching.
 Review of methods of research.
 Prerequisite: Introductory course in developmental psychology, child psychology, or consent of instructor.
 Teaching experience desirable.
-S(e) - 451.
+S(e) - 442.
+INTRODUCTION TO COMPUTERS IN EDUCATION.
+(4) Introduces students to the computer as an aid in the instructional process.
+Includes: criteria for software review; criteria for selection of hardware; design of a CAI lab; methods for intregrating CAI into regular instruction; computer-assisted testing; introduction to programming and authoring languages; and research related to CAI effectiveness.
+Must be taken concurrently with Education 443. - 443.
+COMPUTERS IN EDUCATION PRACTICUM (2) Provides supervised computer practice.
+Must be taken concurrently with Education 442. - 444.
+PREPARING COMPUTER-ASSISTED INSTRUCTION (4).
+Prepares students to plan and write drill and practice lessons, tutorials, simulations, tests, and supporting materials for computer-assisted instruction.
+Prerequisites: Computer Science 112 and Education 443. - 445.
+PROGRAMMING COMPUTER ASSISTED INSTRUCTION (4).
+Prepares students to use education-oriented programming and authoring languages such as LOGO, PILOT and PASS.
+(Should be taken concurrently with Education 444.) - 451.
 BIO-PSYCHOLOGICAL ISSUES IN LEARNING AND DEVELOPMENT (4).
 Theories, basic assumptions, research related to the learner and the learning process; emphasis on biological and psychological factors in individual differences; relevant factors in cognitive and affective development.
 F(e), W(e), S(e) - 453.
 IDENTIFICATION AND MEASUREMENT OF PUPIL DIFFERENCES (4).
 Provides practice in the administration, scoring, and interpretation of standardized group tests.
 Includes examination of test limitations, including cultural and sex biases, techniques and theories for understanding affective, cognitive, and behavioral characteristics of typical and atypical students, and utilizing results for educational, personal, and career planning.
 Prerequisite: Psychology 231, Education 358.
-F(e), S(e) - 454.
-SEMINAR: DIAGNOSIS, PRESCRIPTION, AND BEHAVIOR MODIFICATION IN SCHOOLS (4).
-Designed to teach students to diagnose learning and behavioral problems and to prescribe and implement ameliorative procedures with emphasis on the techniques of behavior modification.
-F(e), S(e) - 455.
+F(e) - 454.
+SEMINAR IN BEHAVIOR CHANGE (4).
+Assessment of psychological and behavioral problems which can affect student learning, motivation and performance.
+Students will learn how to design, implement and evaluate intervention programs.
+Includes applications of psychological theory and research with an emphasis on cultural considerations in assessing student problems and in planning programs for behavior change. - 455.
 SOCIO-CULTURAL ASPECTS OF LEARNING AND DEVELOPMENT (4).
 Examines the total process of socialization and the effects of cultural determinants upon individual growth, development, and patterns of learning.
 Considers the school as an agent of socialization and mediator of culturally determined drives and values.
 F(e), W(e), S(e) - 456.
 LAW AND ETHICS IN PUBLIC EDUCATION (4).
 Examines the educational and statutory regulations relating to children, including hypothetical legal problems of minors, and the ethical and legal provisions for school personnel.
 Use of community resources of a legal and/or social nature for handling problems of delinquency, truancy, child labor and institutional care are considered.
 W(e), S(e)